sophiezhng/my-space-windows-93-themes/README.md

 Theme Made by "sophie": https://sophie-zhangg.github.io/my-space-windows-93-themes

 To use theme click the link above and copy and paste the specific file into "edit profile > customize > css".
-Alternatively type: `https://sophie-zhangg.github.io/my-space-windows-93-themes/[name of theme file]` into your css
+Alternatively type: `@import url(https://sophie-zhangg.github.io/my-space-windows-93-themes/[name of theme file]);` into your css